 Child Support Laws in Texas

 Texas courts can order either one of the parents or both to pay child support.
-However, in most instances, the non-custodial parent, the one who spends the least amount of time with the child, will be ordered to pay support.
+However, in most instances, the non-custodial parent, the one who does not have the exclusive right to determine the primary residence of the child, will be ordered to pay support.

-Child support is calculated at 20 percent of the net income of the non-custodial parent.
-For each additional child, another 5 percent is added on.
-Payments usually continue for each child until they reach the age of 18, but they can be shorter or longer, depending on certain circumstances.
+There are two sets of child support guidelines, one set applies to low-income households when the obligor’s net income is less than $1,000 per month.
+The second set applies to all other households.
+Child support pursuant to the ordinary income guidelines for one child is calculated at 20 percent of the net income of the non-custodial parent.
+For each additional child, another 5 percent is added, up to 40%.
+Payments usually continue for each child until they reach the age of 18 or graduate from high school, whichever occurs later.
+Payments can be shorter or longer, depending on certain circumstances.

-A medically dependent child, for example, or one who is mentally disabled, may require child support past the age of 18.
+A medically dependent child, for example, or one who is mentally disabled, may require child support for life.
 Or, if a child is adopted by a step-parent, child support payments from the non-custodial birth parent may end.

 If the non-custodial parent’s financial circumstances change, such as a promotion or job loss, the payments can be adjusted accordingly.
 If the parent is injured, disabled, or incarcerated, payments may also be modified.

 The bottom line is that there are standards for how child support payments are calculated, but the courts can take your unique circumstances into consideration when making decisions about child support.
-Once the payments are ordered, your ex is legally obligated to make them on time.
+Once the payments are ordered, the payor is legally obligated to make them on time.

 How to Enforce Child Support Payments